Custom Requirement Attributes

 }

-That way, instructions set for top-level sections are shown for all their descendants, but they can be still overridden by instructions specific to a particular subsection or requirement.
+Note that if the attribute value is not set for the current document object then the Instructions pane shows the attribute value set for the nearest parent section.
+That way, instructions set for top-level sections are shown for all their descendants, but they can be still overridden by instructions specific to a subsection or a requirement.

 External Jira Status